Board Endorsed (BECs) Higher School Certificate courses – categories

 There are three categories of Board Endorsed Courses – Content Endorsed Courses (CECs), School Developed Courses and University Developed Courses.

-Content Endorsed Courses are developed by the Board to cater for a wide candidature in areas of specific need not served by Board Developed Courses.
+Content Endorsed Courses are developed by the NSW Education Standards Authority (NESA) to cater for a wide candidature in areas of specific need not served by Board Developed Courses.

 School Developed Courses are designed by an individual school, or group of schools, to meet the local needs of a group of students.
-School Developed Courses require the endorsement of the Board of Studies through the Board Endorsement Panel.
+School Developed Courses require the endorsement of NESA through the Board Endorsement Panel.

 University Developed Courses are developed by universities in conjunction with a school or group of schools or school system for the particular needs of high-ability Stage 6 students.
-They require the endorsement of the Board of Studies through a recommendation of the Board Appraisal Panel.
+They require the endorsement of NESA through a recommendation of the NESA Appraisal Panel.

 Assessment and Credentialling